edgelesssys/contrast/docs/docs/basics/security-benefits.md

 The TCB is the totality of elements in a computing environment that must be trusted not to be compromised.
 A smaller TCB results in a smaller attack surface.
 The following diagram shows how Confidential Containers remove the *cloud & datacenter infrastructure* and the *physical hosts*, including the hypervisor, the host OS, the Kubernetes control plane, and other components, from the TCB (red).
 In the confidential context, represented by green, only the workload containers along with their confidential micro-VM environment are included within the Trusted Computing Base (TCB).
-Their integrity is attested and can be [verified](../architecture/attestation/hardware.md)
+Their integrity is attested and can be [verified](../architecture/attestation/hardware.md).

-Confidential Containers fundamentally utilize [hardware-based mechanisms](../basics/confidential-containers.md), specifically leveraging CPU features, to ensure the isolation of the confidential context.
+Confidential Containers use [hardware-based mechanisms](../basics/confidential-containers.md), specifically leveraging CPU features, to ensure the isolation of the confidential context.
 This implies that both the CPU and its microcode are integral components of the TCB.
 However, it should be noted that the hardware aspects aren't depicted in the accompanying graphic.